Reflexology is a natural holistic therapy which has been practiced in various cultures for over 5000 years; particularly in Egypt, China and India.

 - Digestive issues

 Stephane graduated in the Ingham Method of Reflexology in 2015, and is registered with the International Institute of Reflexology.

-Stephane was born in Bordeaux, and lived in Paris for 20 years then and has now moved to Bristol to practice.
+Stephane was born in Bordeaux, and lived in Paris for 20 years.
+He now lives and works in Bristol practicing reflexology and is available for regular appointments at Yew Tree Clinic.
 He is passionate about sport, especially rugby and football, he also plays tennis.